-FAMILY AND CONSUMER SCIENCES EDUCATION NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) HMGEXP6 19903 FAMILY & CONSUMER SCIENCES EXPLORATORY I 6 TH GRADE 1 0 None Course Description: Family and Consumer Sciences (FACS) Exploratory I provides a foundation for managing individual, family, career, and community roles and responsibilities.
+FAMILY AND CONSUMER SCIENCES EDUCATION NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) HMGEXP6 19903 FAMILY & CONSUMER SCIENCES EXPLORATORY I 6 TH GRADE 1 0 None

+Course Description: Family and Consumer Sciences (FACS) Exploratory I provides a foundation for managing individual, family, career, and community roles and responsibilities.
 In FACS Exploratory I, students focus on areas of individual growth such as personal goal achievement, responsibilities within the family, and accountability for personal safety and health.
 They also explore and practice financial management, clothing maintenance, food preparation, positive and caring relationships with others, and self-assessment as related to career exploration.

-HMGEXP7 19903 FAMILY & CONSUMER SCIENCES EXPLORATORY II 7 TH GRADE 1 0 None Course Description: Family and Consumer Sciences (FACS) Exploratory II is one of the middle school courses that provides a foundation for managing individual, family, work, and community roles and responsibilities.
+HMGEXP7 19903 FAMILY & CONSUMER SCIENCES EXPLORATORY II 7 TH GRADE 1 0 None --------- ------- --- --- --- ------ --

+Course Description: Family and Consumer Sciences (FACS) Exploratory II is one of the middle school courses that provides a foundation for managing individual, family, work, and community roles and responsibilities.
 In FACS Exploratory II, students focus on their individual development as well as their relationships and roles within the family unit.
 They learn how to maintain their living and personal environments and to use nutrition and wellness practices.
 Students also apply consumer and family resources, develop textile, fashion, and apparel concepts, and explore careers related to Family and Consumer Sciences.

-HMGEXP8 19903 FAMILY & CONSUMER SCIENCES EXPLORATORY III 8 TH GRADE 1 0 None Course Description: Family and Consumer Sciences (FACS) Exploratory III is one of the middle school Family and Consumer Sciences courses that provides a foundation for managing individual, family, career, and community roles and responsibilities.
+HMGEXP8 19 FAMILY & CONSUMER SCIENCES EXPLORATORY III 8 TH GRADE 1 0 None ------------ -- --- --- ------

+Course Description: Family and Consumer Sciences (FACS) Exploratory III is one of the middle school Family and Consumer Sciences courses that provides a foundation for managing individual, family, career, and community roles and responsibilities.
 In FACS III, students focus on their individual roles in the community as well as how the community influences individual development.
 Students develop change-management and conflict-resolution skills and examine how global concerns affect communities.

-HU1451 22904 INDEPENDENT LIVING 8 TH GRADE 2 .5 None practical problem so olving focusing ng for careers e allows students to explore successful strategie on relating to others, applying financial literacy and making consumer choices in a global envir , managing resc ources in the a areas of apparel, nutrition
+HU1451 22904 INDEPENDENT LIVING 8 TH GRADE 2 .5 None -------- ------- -- --- ---- ------

+Course Description: This course allows students to explore successful strategies for living independently by actively participating in practical problem solving focusing on relating to others, applying financial literacy, managing resources in the areas of apparel, nutrition and housing, planning for careers and making consumer choices in a global environment.
+Recommended for 8th graders.
+This is a high school credit-bearing course.